The Clouds: Musical Time Travel & Technology

-Check over any of the pages on this website and you will see that the Cloud is a different kind of 'classical' band.
+Check over any of the pages on this website and you will see that the Clouds are a different kind of 'classical' band.

-Andrew Hodges, the guiding light behind "The Cloud", has a creative philosophy based on the notion of 'Music For All'.
-This means that we in "The Cloud" have a diverse, non-elitist, inclusive approach to music-making.
+Andrew Hodges, the guiding light behind "The Clouds", has a creative philosophy based on the notion of 'Music For All'.
+This means that we in "The Clouds" have a diverse, non-elitist, inclusive approach to music-making.
 This informs all our musical decisions including how we approach the performance of classical music.

 We have provided ourselves with the freedom to rework and reconstruct classical favourites.
 Composers in the past might have written things differently had they known about 21st century technology.
 We can do the reverse and take modern pop, for example, and reimagine it as if it were created 200 years ago.

 We offer the world of classical music with a new mindset.

 Based on the classical string quartet, the Clouds is a small group of amateur musicians who perform music designed for a much broader, more inclusive audience than is normally the case.